Kamski18/png-calculator/README.md

 ## Issues

-If the script return an unacceptable png, feel free to raise an issues about this to imporve the script.
+If the script return an unacceptable png, feel free to raise an issues about this to improve the script.

 * This script is made simple just to fulfill it task without any problem. therefore, many bug may be encountered while using this script